 What is the Perspective?

 Sometimes, your body will absorb the clot of a thrombosed hemorrhoid, and the hemorrhoid will improve on its own within a week or two.
-If you have surgery within three days after the onset of thrombosed hemorrhage, you can relieve pain and other symptoms.
+If you have surgery within three days after the onset of thrombosed bleeding, you can relieve pain and other symptoms.

-How are Hemorrhoids Prevented?
+How Are Hemorrhoids Prevented?

 To prevent hemorrhoids in the future: